jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/sixth-month/MeetingHouseReport.md

 1. We agreed to have a regular meeting.
 The second Thursday of each month at 5:15 PM.
 All are welcome.

-2. Roof: We learned that the seller’s insurance company will put approximately \$6,000 into repairing/replacing the roof.
+2. Roof: We learned that the seller's insurance company will put approximately \$6,000 into repairing/replacing the roof.
 They are only willing to replace the west side of the roof.
 This is not exactly what we thought the deal was, but